 Term Definition Ground Sample Distance (GSD) Refers to the resolution of the imagery and is the distance between 2 adjacent pixel centres as measured on the ground.
 The smaller the GSD value, the higher the spatial resolution and the more detail will be visible in the imagery.
 Mosaic A raster dataset consisting of individual orthorectified image frames merged to create a single image dataset.
 Multi-Spectral Imagery that is constructed from a number of discrete spectral bands.
 OGC Open Geospatial Consortium Orthorectification The process of geometrically correcting imagery using a Digital Surface Model to create imagery that is planimetrically correct, has uniform scale and with corrected terrain distortion.
+Quality Assurance (QA) The internal process used to determine if a product or service meets specific quality standards.
 Resolution See Ground Sample Distance.
 RMSE The square root of the mean of squared errors for a sample.
 Seamline The location of the join between image frames.
 Used to mosaic the image frames.
 Survey Control Information Management System (SCIMS) Contains coordinates and related information for survey marks established under the direction of the Surveyor General and is maintained for the purposes of cadastral boundary definition, engineering surveys, mapping, and a variety of other spatial applications.
 Triangulation Also referred to as Aerial-Triangulation (AT) - the process of precisely determining the position and orientation of each image frame and establishing an accurate relationship between them and the ground by using surveyed ground control points, image tie points and aircraft trajectory data consisting of processed GNSS and Inertial Measurement Unit data.